JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

      `NavController.createGraph()` function.

 Each back stack entry (each navigation route included in the graph) implements the `LifecycleOwner` interface.
+A switch between different screens of the app makes it change its state from `RESUMED` to `STARTED` and back.
+`RESUMED` is also described as "settled": the act of navigation is considered finished when the new screen is prepared and active.
 See the [Lifecycle](compose-lifecycle.md) page for details on the current lifecycle implementation in Compose Multiplatform.

 ## Sample project